Traveling the Rocky Treatment Path With Parkinson’s

 Oftentimes, treatment means taking multiple medications at the same time every single day.
 For example, 24 percent of respondents reported taking 5 or more carbidopa/levodopa pills a day.
 This can be a daunting task when there are a number of medications to take, those medications are taken at different times during the day, and the person with Parkinson’s may be experiencing cognitive issues, such as forgetfulness.

 Side effects of medications

-One of the most common side effects of taking carbidopa/levodopa is experiencing motor fluctuations or “off times”.
+One of the most common side effects of taking carbidopa/levodopa is experiencing motor fluctuations or “off times.”
 Another common side effect is dyskinesia, or abnormal movement of the body or limbs.
-Among the respondents who take carbidopa/levodopa medication.
+Among the respondents who take carbidopa/levodopa medication:

 The increasing cost of medications